paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 (14) who is a regulated seller or an employee or agent of such seller to disclose, in violation of regulations under subparagraph (C) of [section 830(e)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section830/e/1&num=0&edition=prelim), information in logbooks under subparagraph (A)(iii) of such section, or to refuse to provide such a logbook to Federal, State, or local law enforcement authorities;

-(15) to distribute a scheduled listed chemical product to a regulated seller, or to a regulated person referred to in [section 830(b)(3)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section830/b/3/B&num=0&edition=prelim), unless such regulated seller or regulated person is, at the time of such distribution, currently registered with the Drug Enforcement Administration, or on the list of persons referred to under [section 830(e)(1)(B)(v) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section830/e/1/B/v&num=0&edition=prelim); or
+(15) to distribute a scheduled listed chemical product to a regulated seller, or to a regulated person referred to in [section 830(b)(3)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section830/b/3/B&num=0&edition=prelim), unless such regulated seller or regulated person is, at the time of such distribution, currently registered with the Drug Enforcement Administration, or on the list of persons referred to under [section 830(e)(1)(B)(v) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section830/e/1/B/v&num=0&edition=prelim);

-(16) to violate subsection (e) of [section 825 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-825).22 See References in Text note below.
+(16) to violate subsection (e) of [section 825 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-825); 22 See References in Text note below. or

+(17) in the case of a registered manufacturer or distributor of opioids, to fail to review the most recent information, directly related to the customers of the manufacturer or distributor, made available by the Attorney General in accordance with [section 827(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section827/f&num=0&edition=prelim).
 As used in paragraph (11), the term “laboratory supply” means a listed chemical or any chemical, substance, or item on a special surveillance list published by the Attorney General, which contains chemicals, products, materials, or equipment used in the manufacture of controlled substances and listed chemicals.
 For purposes of paragraph (11), there is a rebuttable presumption of reckless disregard at trial if the Attorney General notifies a firm in writing that a laboratory supply sold by the firm, or any other person or firm, has been used by a customer of the notified firm, or distributed further by that customer, for the unlawful production of controlled substances or listed chemicals a firm distributes and 2 weeks or more after the notification the notified firm distributes a laboratory supply to the customer.
 For purposes of paragraph (15), if the distributor is temporarily unable to access the list of persons referred to under [section 830(e)(1)(B)(v) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section830/e/1/B/v&num=0&edition=prelim), the distributor may rely on a written, faxed, or electronic copy of a certificate of self-certification submitted by the regulated seller or regulated person, provided the distributor confirms within 7 business days of the distribution that such regulated seller or regulated person is on the list referred to under [section 830(e)(1)(B)(v) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section830/e/1/B/v&num=0&edition=prelim).

 **(b) Manufacture** It shall be unlawful for any person who is a registrant to manufacture a controlled substance in schedule I or II, or ephedrine, pseudoephedrine, or phenylpropanolamine or any of the salts, optical isomers, or salts of optical isomers of such chemical, which is—